Broadgate Central

 It was clear we needed to create Broadgate Central’s own world — a visual language that you step inside, not just look at.

 Taking inspiration from the curvilinear language of the architecture — we created our own dynamic grid, creating a flexible but distinctive canvas for seasonally changing product and lifestyle imagery.
-This is combined with a wordmark by Cartlidge Levene and shapes taken from the Broadgate masterbrand rendered three-dimensionally to create a distinctive and long-lasting retail campaign.
+This is combined with a wordmark by Cartlidge Levene and shapes taken from the Broadgate masterbrand rendered three-dimensionally to create a distinctive and long-lasting retail brand campaign.

 “DNCO brought to life a brand for Broadgate Central that feels bold, dynamic and future-focused.
 A true creative partnership from the start, it has been hugely exciting creating a new name and identity for a place the City and wider London will experience — and the result really captures the buzz of what’s to come.”